DaoCloud/DaoCloud-docs/docs/en/docs/baize/developer/quick-start.md

 # Quick Start

-This document provides a simple guide for users to use the DCE 5.0 Intelligent Engine platform for the entire development and training process of datasets, Notebooks, and job training.
+This document provides a simple guide for users to use the DCE 5.0 AI Lab platform for the entire development and training process of datasets, Notebooks, and job training.

 1. Click **Data Management** -> **Datasets** in the navigation bar,